lthben/water-future/README.md

 # water-news
-A simple educational website to create awareness about water sustainability
+A webpage with an educational quiz targeted at children to teach about water sustainability

 ## Explanations of the technologies used
+Bootstrap
+DOM manipulation

 ## Approach taken
+Content based on actual live workshop done by me
+Use of colours
+Gamification
+Interactivity

 ## Link to live site
 https://pages.git.generalassemb.ly/lthben/water-news/